 Graduate Student Essay Award

 The International Center of Medieval Art wishes to announce its annual Graduate Student Essay Award for the best essay by a student member of the ICMA.
 The theme or subject of the essay may be any aspect of medieval art, and can be drawn from current research.
+Eligible essays must be produced while a student is in coursework.
 The work must be original and should not have been published elsewhere.
 The winner will receive a prize of $400.

 Thanks to the generosity of one of our members, we are now be able to offer a second prize as well, of $200.
 The donor of this prize has suggested that “special consideration be given to those papers that incorporate some discussion of the interconnections among medieval science, technology, and art.”
 Although the prize will by no means be restricted to papers that address this theme, papers that do so will be given special attention by the selection committee.